 “Online education has become an extremely competitive environment and we want to offer an extremely quality product… FeedbackFruits is helping us to introduce new and innovative ways of allowing students to interact with one another and with the content in the online environment rather than the traditional ways.” - Sharon Race, Head of Department of English

 Sharon and Buffy adopted the tool suite in their Composition I & II classes, which focus on English language and critical thinking skills of undergraduates.
 The courses feature both synchronous and asynchronous sessions, where students undergo a number of writing, comprehension, and feedback assignments.
-Several of Feedback tools were incorporated into each assignment: Peer Review is used for peer feedback on draft essays; Interactive Study Materials allows students to answer questions and make notes on videos and texts; Comprehension helps guide students with reading texts; and Discussion is used for both text analyses and building social engagement between students.
+Several of Feedback tools were incorporated into each assignment: Peer Review is used for peer feedback on draft essays; Interactive Study Materials allows students to answer questions and make notes on videos and texts; Comprehension helps guide students with reading texts; and Discussion on Work is used for both text analyses and building social engagement between students.

 Activities throughout the course were aimed at both improving communication in the English language and creating space for interactivity in the online environment of the course, with tools being used to support these objectives in various ways: